 What: Assembly participants have the opportunity to spend the afternoon of Saturday, August 10 visiting various ministry locations in the Greater Milwaukee Synod.
 Choose 1 of 3 bus tours offered below.

 Where: Buses depart from and return to the Wisconsin Center

-Cost: $20 per person (please plan to eat lunch on your own before we depart and lunch on your own after the tour)
+Cost: $20 per person (please plan to eat breakfast on your own before we depart and lunch on your own after the tour)

 Register by: July 1, 2019